riahk/unyieldingtugboats/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Venari

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  A people-driven 'city crawl' app that allows users to find and explore lesser known hidden gems in their area.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Venari is a way for users to share and create adventures.
+Browse the main page for user-crafted photo tours to go on, or look through individual photos to make your own.
+Users can also upload their own photos that they or others can add to tours.
+Find new spaces and notice details in your environment that you normally wouldn't see.

 ## Problem ##
   > Describe the problem your product solves.
+  Many city guides focus on big things: monuments, famous restaurants, museums.
+But these big tourist spots can't truly capture the personality of the city, and for that there is Venari.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Venari is all about the details: little things that might not catch our eye unless we're looking for it but nonetheless make our experiences that much more valuable.
+Venari enhances your exploration and throws sharing into the mix: go on another user's tour, and add your own photos or tours so somebody else can find them too.
+Venari is people-driven and focuses on making you feel like a part of the area, and not just a tourist.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Many of our best memories aren't pre-planned: Venari doesn't try to give you a structured tour but rather delivers a general guideline around which to explore.
+See a neat architectural detail on your way to the park?
+Share that with others!
+We operate on the belief that even the tiniest details can contribute to an experience."

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  All you need to get started with Venari is a sense of adventure.
+Simply enter the area you want to explore and find a tour that speaks to you, or tailor your own tour by browsing through other users' photos.
+Contribute to the community with your own photos, or by creating a tour of your own.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "I wanted a way to see the city without being too cliche, and Venari lead me to some amazing hidden gems."

+  "Even as an SF native, Venari gets me looking for details and places that I never would have found otherwise.
+I love having the opportunity to share my home with others."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Adventure is out there; Venari is here to help you find it.